frovedis/frovedis/doc/tutorial_python/tutorial_python.md

 server, and automatically distributed among MPI processes.
 (SX-Aurora TSUBASA shows much better performance with sparse matrix.)

 For more information, please refer to the manual.
+You can also find other samples in /opt/nec/nosupport/frovedis/ x86/foreign_if_demo/python/.

 # 5. Distributed matrix